joeljpresent/rust-book-fr/FRENCH/src/ch08-02-strings.md

 #### Bytes and Scalar Values and Grapheme Clusters!
 Oh My!
 -->

-#### Les valeurs des octets et des scalaires et les groupes de graphèmes !
+#### Des octets, des valeurs scalaires et des groupes de graphèmes !?
+Oh mon Dieu !

 <!--
 Another point about UTF-8 is that there are actually three relevant ways to